 But insurers may limit your actions or ask you to sign a form saying you know the car is unsafe.
 You must pay for all repairs from now on, and getting insurance again may be hard.

-During the claims process, salvage is important in the following ways:
+During claim settlement, salvage affects the process in the following ways:

 To understand salvage in auto insurance as a car driver, you need more than just technical knowledge.
 You can use it to figure out what your choices and rights are when you file a claim.